Franklyn-dotcom/altschool-exam-project/README.md

 `civo instance help`,
 `civo instance create help`
 and so on.
 The main components of Civo CLI are outlined in the following sections.

-## Version/Updating CLI

-Every user receives a reminder to update the CLI once in 24 hours as well as notified to update the CLI version in case of any error.
-Run `civo update` to update the CLI to the latest version.

 ## Docker Usage